dryajov/ethereum-sync/fast-deterministic-sync.md

 - make a request to "server" at some root, with prefix `0x0`
   - server responds with a chunk and a stop path
     - use the `key length - stop path length` to determine the prefix length, e.g. if the chunk is built up to level 3, use that as the prefix length
-  - proceed as in the simplified flow above
+  - proceed as in the generalized flow above
   - error, move to the next peer

 ### "Server" flow